lisawagner/flow-app/README.md

-# Getting Started with Create React App
+# FLOW | Project Management Made Simple

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is in progress

 ## Available Scripts